sboesebeck/morphium/docs/test-runner.md

 - `--driver pooled`
 - `--uri mongodb://localhost:27017,localhost:27018,localhost:27019/morphium_tests`

 The runner performs a quick connectivity preflight.
-If the cluster is not reachable, either start it manually or let the runner auto-start MorphiumServer:
+If the cluster is not reachable, either start it manually or let the runner auto-start PoppyDB:

 ```bash
 ./runtests.sh --morphiumserver-local --start-morphiumserver-local --parallel 2 --restart